xXxJomarxXx/Automated-EDA-Narrator-Data-Quality-Scoring-Tool/README.md

 | **Must be importable and reusable**          | All modules are in `src/` with proper `__init__.py`, allowing imports like: <br>`from src.loader import DataLoader`                                                                                                                                                                                         |
 ---

+Project Overview
+Features
+✅ Object-Oriented Design
+Project Structure

+## Object-Oriented Design (OOP)

+DatasetSense applies core Object-Oriented Programming (OOP) principles to achieve a modular and extensible design.

+### Base Class and Inheritance
+The `EDAAnalyzer` class acts as a base class for exploratory data analysis.
+It defines shared attributes such as the protected DataFrame (`_df`) and a common method interface through `run_all()`.

+Two specialized analyzers inherit from this base class:
+- `NumericAnalyzer` – performs analysis on numeric columns
+- `CategoricalAnalyzer` – performs analysis on categorical columns

+This design avoids code duplication and promotes reuse.

+### Polymorphism
+Both child classes override the `run_all()` method.
+Although the method name is the same, each class executes different logic depending on the data type being analyzed.

+This enables the pipeline to treat all analyzers uniformly while allowing type-specific behavior at runtime.

+### Encapsulation and Reusability
+Shared functionality for selecting columns by data type is encapsulated in a protected helper method (`_get_columns`) within the base class.
+Child classes reuse this method instead of directly accessing the DataFrame, improving maintainability and readability.